 Cherry Bomb: A term given to a pitcher who could give an excellent performance or a complete dud.
 In other words, be really sweet (cherry) or blow up in your face (bomb).

 CHIPS: Stands for Career High Ignoring Prospect Status.
 It’s for the cases where players have a wonky rookie season (or 4 game “first” year) that we don’t want to include when talking about career marks.
 Created on Twitter by reader @mgsimmons98.

 CLIPS: Stands for Career Low Ignoring Prospect Status.
 Same thing as CHIPS, but career low instead of high.

 CSWS: Stands for Can’t Start, Won’t Start.
 It tracks the lowest CSW rate of the season for any start of at least 90+ pitches.
 The current leader is Yonny Chirinos with a 9/93 mark on May 3rd.

 Cup of Schmo: A fantasy irrelevant rookie pitcher who comes up for a spot start and will quickly be sent down to the minors thereafter.
 Can also refer to a rookie pitcher who has a spot in a big league rotation, but isn’t a household name because he isn’t good enough to be on a fantasy roster.

-DAN: Stands for Day game After Night game.
-Catchers normally sit these games- a fact that is relevant for streaming catchers.
+DANG: Stands for Day game After Night Game.
+Catchers normally sit either the day or the night game because the physical toll is a lot to play both- a fact that is relevant for streaming catchers.

 DLH: Stands for Disabled List Hangover.
 Nick has a theory that you shouldn’t start pitchers for their first start back from a DL stint, especially an extended one.